carlinmack/NamespaceDatabase/DOCUMENTATION.md

 :   Returns True if all jobs are done

-`main(wiki='enwiki/', dump='20200401/', parallelID=0, numParallel=1, dataDir='/bigtemp/ckm8gz/', maxSpace=600, freeCores=0)`
+`main(wiki='enwiki/', dump='', parallelID=0, numParallel=1, dataDir='/bigtemp/ckm8gz/', maxSpace=600, freeCores=0)`
 :   Download a list of dumps if it doesn't exist.
 If there are no dumps,
     download one and split it, then process the dump on multiple threads

     Parameters
     ----------
+    wiki: str - The name of the wiki you want to use
+    dump: str - Which dump you want to use, a date string in the format YYYYMMDD.
+By default will use the dump before latest.
     parallelID: str - set when called from the slurm script.
 Slurm is used for running this tool in a distributed fashion.
     numParallel: int - set when called from the slurm script.
     dataDir: str - directory where the dumps, partitions etc will be stored.
 If you